Low Carbon Ready

 What we’re learning

-During Discovery, we worked closely with vessel operators, quay owners and the PLA to understand their needs and incorporate it into our approach.
-We learnt that:
+During the Discovery phase, we worked closely with vessel operators, quay owners, and the Port of London Authority (PLA) to understand their needs and shape our approach accordingly.
+Through this engagement, we uncovered several key insights:

-• There is strong support among marine users for the project, particularly in B2G as this can potentially offset the costs required for new infrastructure
+• There is strong support among marine users, especially for Boat-to-Grid (B2G) services, which could help offset the costs of new infrastructure

 thinking outside the box icon